AndrewC101/PokemonTrueRed/README.md

   - Fire stone on Route 4
   - Water stone on route 25
 - Viridian Forest also has Venonat, Paras, Beedrill, Butterfree
-- Mt.Moon also has Nidrino, Nidorina, Ghastly, Slowpoke, Machop
+- Mt.Moon also has Nidorino, Nidorina, Gastly, Slowpoke, Machop
-- Routes 4, 24, 25 also have Pikachu, Beedrill, Butterfree, Growlith, Cubone, Samdshrew and Abra is more common
+- Routes 4, 24, 25 also have Pikachu, Beedrill, Butterfree, Growlith, Cubone, Sandshrew and Abra is more common
-- Route 6 also has Meowth, Syther, Pinsir, Krabby, Kingler
+- Route 6 also has Meowth, Scyther, Pinsir, Krabby, Kingler
-- Route 11 also has Syther, Pinsir, Ponyta, Rapidash
+- Route 11 also has Scyther, Pinsir, Ponyta, Rapidash
 - Route 9 also has Magnemite, Machoke, Primeape, Tauros
 - Rock Tunnel also has Gaveller, Machoke, Haunter, Rhyhorn
 - Pokemon Tower also has Clefairy, Kadabra, Meowth, Gengar (on top floor)
 - Route 7 also has Pikachu, Poliwhirl, Weepinbell, Vulpix, Growlith, Eevee
 - Route 8 also has Pikachu, Poliwhirl, Weepinbell, Vulpix, Eevee, Mr.Mime, Exeggcute
-- Route 16 also has Hypon, Raticate, Fearow, Kangkaskhan
+- Route 16 also has Hypon, Raticate, Fearow, Kangaskhan
 - Route 12 also has Shellder, Gloom, Weepinbell
 - Route 13 also has Ditto, Staryu
 - Route 14 also has Persian, Staryu, Shellder
 - Route 15 also has Fearow, Venomth, Tauros, Dodrio, Kangaskhan, Arcanine
 - Route 18 also has Hypno, Fearow, Dodrio, Raticate, Kangaskhan
-- Safari Zone has Nidoking, Nidoqueen, Clefable, Wigglytuff, Tauros, Syther, Pinsir, Exeggutor, Chasey, Rhydon
+- Safari Zone has Nidoking, Nidoqueen, Clefable, Wigglytuff, Tauros, Scyther, Pinsir, Exeggutor, Chansey, Rhydon
 - Route 21 grass also has Bulbasaur, Squirtle, Charmander, Jynx
 - Route 21 water has Goldeen, Psyduck, Seel, Krabby, Horsea, Tentacrule, Dratini
 - Routes 19, 20 have Seaking, Poliwrath, Seadra, Golduck, Kingler, Vaporeon, Tentacrule, Blastoise
-- Cinnabar Lab has Ditto, Dratini, Rapidash, Magmar, Ninetales, Arcanine, Charizard, Porgon
+- Cinnabar Lab has Ditto, Dratini, Rapidash, Magmar, Ninetales, Arcanine, Charizard, Porygon
-- Power Plant also has Joleon, Raichu, Magneton, Electabuzz
+- Power Plant also has Jolteon, Raichu, Magneton, Electabuzz
 - Seafoam Islands has Seaking, Seadra, Dewgong, Gyarados, Slowbro, Cloyster, Jynx, Lapras, Staryu, Starmie
 - Route 23 has Primeape, Hitmonchan, Hitmonlee, Jolteon, Flareon, Vaporeon, Sandslash, Lickitung, Farfetchd, Ditto
 - Victory Road has Kangaskhan, Mr.Mime, Hypno, Hitmonchan, Hitmonlee, Golem, Machamp, Gengar, Alakazam